 In our simulations we included energy losses due to synchrotron emission by electrons interacting with IGMFs, but we did not compute the associated spectrum.
 One could argue that this contribution could affect the X-ray part of the spectral energy distribution of \txs.
 While this is a valid concern, the total irradiated synchrotron power is very small, namely tens of orders of magnitude below measurements by Swift/NuSTAR~\citep{icecube2018b,keivani2018a}.

 Our simulations were restricted to the case in which the blazar jet points exactly towards Earth, with no misalignment.
-Multi-wavelength fits of the SED of \txs{} suggest a small misalignment angle of $\theta_\text{los} \simeq 0.8^\circ$~\citep{magic2018a}.
+Multiwavelength fits of the SED of \txs{} suggest a small misalignment angle of $\theta_\text{los} \simeq 0.8^\circ$~\citep{magic2018a}.
 Moreover, to reduce the computational load we have neglected the jet opening angle of the object.
 In general, this angle is $\theta_\text{jet} \sim \Gamma^{-1}$, where $\Gamma$ is the bulk Lorentz factor of the jet.
-For \txs, this angle is estimated to be $\theta_\text{jet} \simeq 2.5^\circ$~\citep{magic2018a,sahakyan2018a,keivani2018a,gao2019a}.
+For \txs, this angle is estimated to be $\theta_\text{jet} \simeq 2.5^\circ$~\citep{magic2018a,keivani2018a,sahakyan2018a,gao2019a}.

 Recent work by~\citet{halzen2019a} presents a phenomenological model similar to ours (see eq.~\ref{eq:spec}).
-The authors claim a successful description of the observations for $\Emaxl \simeq 100 \; \text{GeV}$ and $\Emaxh \simeq 1 \; \text{TeV}$, for $B = 10^{-19} \; \text{G}$ and $\Lc \simeq 1 \; \text{Mpc}$, analysing the 2014/2015 flare of \txs{} in their studies, together with the 10-year Fermi-LAT flux that we also considered.
-These results are order-of-magnitude compatible with ours.
-However, we found stronger magnetic fields $B \simeq 10^{-14} \; \text{G}$ for $\Lc \sim 0.1-10 \; \text{Mpc}$ to provide better description of the data.
-This is not surprising, given that our analysis considers the 2017 flare and, in addition to Fermi-LAT data, takes into account the observations by MAGIC~\citep{magic2018a}.
-Furthermore, we have scanned a much broader range of magnetic-field parameters, as shown in figure~\ref{fig:emax}, using detailed three-dimensional simulations.
+The authors claim a successful description of the observations for $\Emaxl \simeq 100 \; \text{GeV}$ and $\Emaxh \simeq 1 \; \text{TeV}$, for $B = 10^{-19} \; \text{G}$ and $\Lc \simeq 1 \; \text{Mpc}$, analysing the 2014/2015 flare of \txs{} in their studies, together with the 10-yr {\it Fermi}-LAT flux that we also considered.
+These results are order of magnitude compatible with ours.
+However, we found stronger magnetic fields $B \simeq 10^{-14} \; \text{G}$ for $\Lc \sim 0.1--10 \; \text{Mpc}$ to provide better description of the data.
+This is not surprising, given that our analysis considers the 2017 flare and, in addition to {\it Fermi}-LAT data, takes into account the observations by MAGIC~\citep{magic2018a}.
+Furthermore, we have scanned a much broader range of magnetic field parameters, as shown in figure~\ref{fig:emax}, using detailed three-dimensional simulations.

-Comprehensive multi-messenger studies of blazar flares such as that of \txs{}, but with much larger samples, will enable us to properly infer the value of the cut-off energy ($\Emax$).
+Comprehensive multimessenger studies of blazar flares such as that of \txs{}, but with much larger samples, will enable us to properly infer the value of the cut-off energy ($\Emax$).
 Current observatories such as HAWC~\citep{hawc2017a}, as well as the upcoming Cherenkov Telescope Array~\citep{cta2019a} will have enough sensitivity in the 0.1--100~TeV region to provide temporal information at these energies.
-In particular, electromagnetic follow-ups of high-energy neutrino events from flaring blazars with real-time networks such as AMON~\citep{ayalasolares2020a} will play a key role in understanding VHE emission by blazars.
+In particular, electromagnetic follow-ups of HE neutrino events from flaring blazars with real-time networks such as AMON~\citep{ayalasolares2020a} will play a key role in understanding VHE emission by blazars.